Have you ever doubted yourself and felt you are not good enough?

 “Experts” feel the need to know to devour every piece of information on a subject before they start a project and constantly look for new certifications or training to improve their skills.
 They won’t apply for a job if they don’t meet all the criteria in the posting, and they might be hesitant to ask a question in class or speak up in a meeting at work because they’re afraid of looking stupid if they don’t already know the answer.

-“Independent people are also known as Soloists” feel they have to accomplish tasks on their own and are reluctant to ask for help.
-Asking for help gives the perception that you are in some way weak, that you cannot figure it out on your own.
+“Independent people, also known as Soloists” feel they have to accomplish tasks independently and are reluctant to ask for help.
+Asking for help gives the perception that you are in some way weak and that you cannot figure it out on your own.
 This then may make people think they are a fake or fraud which in turn makes them think less of you.

 Have you heard the expression “fake it till you make it”? that is such bad advice as you should never portray to be someone you are not.
 If for example you are a web designer but cannot code if your life depended on it do not go saying you are one.
 The same goes for any industry you cannot fake your way to becoming a doctor or dentist you need qualifications for that.
 Never fake it till you make it, as people will soon see the cracks when you fail to do your job properly.
 You also stand to give your industry a bad name if you pretend to be a professional but in reality, you are a cowboy.
 Not only will you be seen in a bad light and bad reviews spread like wildfire you could also potentially cause someone to lose money because of your incompetence.
 “Never fake it till you make it”.